Akin125/incourse-cal/README.md

 ## 👨‍⚕️ About

-This tool was built to help INCOHS medical students conveniently calculate their MBE standing, ensuring privacy, simplicity, and accuracy.
+This tool was built to help OAU COHS medical and dental students conveniently calculate their MBE standing, ensuring privacy, simplicity, and accuracy.

 ---